-I believe that it is through living deeply and building with others, that transformative poetry and art is made.
+I believe that it is through living deeply and building with others, that transformative art is made.

-I collaborate to create spaces that nourish and reflect the freedom and truths envisioned by queer artists and artists of color.
+I love to help create spaces that nourish and reflect the freedom and truths envisioned by queer artists and artists of color.

-In my arts organizing, I center the ideas and practice of liberation, abolition, decolonialization, collectivism, people power, and anti-capitalism.
+In my arts organizing, I center the ideas and practices of liberation, abolition, decolonialization, collectivism, people power, and anti-capitalism.

 I had an ambitious vision for a robust, interactive virtual event, and Michelle turned my dream into a reality.
 She was a wonderful partner in this project: thorough, organized, conscientious, and steady.
 From creating a step-by-step three-month plan, to finding and hiring ASL/English interpreters, to creating beautiful social media graphics, to hosting the event with aplomb, and so much more, Michelle came through in every way.
 I recommend her services highly for anyone looking for a brilliant event planner, social media strategist, or project coordinator.